Often, people don’t want advice. They want to vent, to be heard, to explore how they think and feel, and to connect; to not feel so alone.

 Metafilter thread, “Help me not give advice and instead be a supportive loving friend.”
 Ask.metafilter.com/306796/Help-me-not-give-advice-and-instead-be-a-supportive-loving-friend.

-Quoted from Why Does He Do That?: Inside the Minds of Angry and Controlling Men by Lundy Bancroft.
+As advised in Why Does He Do That?: Inside the Minds of Angry and Controlling Men by Lundy Bancroft.